-Customer selects a RespOrg and requests a Toll-Free Number (TFN).
+Customer selects a RespOrg and requests a TFN.

-RespOrg reserves a TFN from the pool of available numbers within the SMS/800 TFN Registry.
+RespOrg reserves a TFN from the pool of available numbers within the TFNR.
 The TFN is marked as assigned to the RespOrg.
 The RespOrg also provisions the routing information.

 Routing data is delivered to Routing Database Providers and used by SPs to route calls.